Sex position: Oral sex positions

 Oral sex is genital stimulation by the mouth.
-It may be penetrative or non-penetrative, and may take place before, during, as, or following intercourse.
+It may be penetrative or non-penetrative, and may take place before, during, or following intercourse.
 It may also be performed simultaneously (for example, when one partner performs cunnilingus, while the other partner performs fellatio), or only one partner may perform upon the other; this creates a multitude of variations.

 Fellatio

-Fellatio is oral sex performed on a penis.
+Fellatio is oral sex performed on the penis.
 Possible positions include: